MicrosoftDocs/azure-docs/articles/azure-monitor/vm/tutorial-data-collection-rule-vm.md

 For a list of the types of logs collected for virtual machines, see [Monitoring Azure virtual machines data reference](monitor-vm-reference.md#resource-logs).

-If you're not familiar with using Log Analytics, see [Analyze logs from an Azure resource](../azure-monitor/logs/tutorial-logs.md)
+If you're not familiar with using Log Analytics, see [Analyze logs from an Azure resource](../logs/tutorial-logs.md)

 ## Next steps

-- See [Monitoring AKS data reference](monitor-aks-reference.md) for a reference of the metrics, logs, and other important values created by AKS.
-- See [Monitoring Azure resources with Azure Monitor](/azure/azure-monitor/insights/monitor-azure-resource) for details on monitoring Azure resources.